ArjenSchwarz/aqua/README.md

 $ aqua --name newFunction --role roleName --file https://web/address/of/file.zip
 ```

+## As Lambda function

+If installed as a Lambda function, Aqua is capable only of adding a Gateway to a function or creating a Lambda function with sample code.
+You cannot give it code to install.

+You will have to post the values, where the form fields have the same name as the flags when running it from the command line.

 # Installation

 Simply download the [latest release][latest] for your platform, and you can use it.
 You can place it somewhere in your PATH to ensure you can run it from anywhere.